strongloop/loopback/docs/cli.md

 ## slc lb Command Line Tool

+StrongLoop Suite includes a command-line tool, `slc` (StrongLoop Command), for working with applications.
-The StrongLoop Suite comes bundled with a command line tool called StrongLoop Command or `slc`.
-StrongLoop Command allows you to create boilerplate for LoopBack and other StrongNode applications.

-`slc lb` provides the following commands:
+The `slc lb` command enables you to quickly create new LoopBack applications and models with the following commands:
 * [workspace](#workspace): create a new workspace, essentially a container for multiple projects.
 * [project](#project): create a new application.
 * [model](#model): create a new model for a LoopBack application.

+For more information on the `slc` command, see [StrongLoop Control](/strongnode/#strongloop-control-slc).

 ### workspace